• About

 22 Saturday Jun 2013

-Posted by dark locks in allium, American, autochthonous, BBQ, celebrations, education, foraging, herbs and spices, insects, lactose free, meat, Mexican, Queens, snacks, spicy
+Posted allium, American, autochthonous, BBQ, celebrations, education, foraging, herbs and spices, insects, lactose free, meat, Mexican, Queens, snacks, spicy

 I was able to sample some excellent chapulines this week when a student brought them in to share with the class.
 I expected them to be crispy but they were definitely of the juicy side, especially the plump abdomens.